juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 Provide a host directory to store all BELA's files.
 This directory must provide durability equivalent to Amazon EFS and must have a backup procedure enabled.

-This host directory will be mounted as volume `\bela-data` in the BELA container below.
+This host directory will be mounted as volume `/bela-data` in the BELA container below.

  - **Docker variant:**
 Make the host directory accessible to the BELA container using group 0.